gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Helpers.CostHelper.md

 ## CostHelper.CostForDifficulty(int, float) Method

-(Cross-Game compatible) Applies a multiplier to a cost and rounds it
+Applies a multiplier to a cost and rounds it

 ```csharp
 public static int CostForDifficulty(int cost, float multiplier);